MLNeurosurg/neurovfm/neurovfm/pipelines/README.md

 **Background Filtering:**
 By default (`remove_background=True`), background tokens are physically removed during preprocessing.
 This improves inference efficiency and memory usage.
 The encoder receives only foreground tokens and `series_masks_indices` is empty.

-Alternatively, with `remove_background=False`, all tokens are kept and foreground indices are passed via `series_masks_indices` for the encoder to filter internally.
+Alternatively, with `remove_background=False`, all tokens are kept and the encoder is applied to both foreground and background tokens.
+In the current high-level inference pipeline, `series_masks_indices` is not populated by `StudyPreprocessor`; index-based masking is instead used in the training data pipeline (see `MultiViewCollator` in `neurovfm.datasets`).

 ## Examples